impillar/impillar.github.io/_pages/about.md

 Recent news
 ======
++ :star2: Our two papers have been accepted fro publication in ICSE 2020.
 + :star2: Our paper "RoLMA: A Practical Adversarial Attack against Deep Learning-based LPR Systems" has been accepted for publication in Inscrypt 2019.
 + :star2: <font color='red'>Won 2019 ACM SIGSAC China Arising Star Award.</font>
 + :star2: Our paper "Characterizing Android Signature Issues" has been accepted for publication in ASE 2019.